Community Learning and Service Partnerships (CLASP)

 6. Preparation for the GED exam

-7. High school diploma through the External Diploma Program
+7. High School Diploma through the EDP (External Diploma Program)

 8. Basic computer literacy